vlady777/loan-schedule/README.md

   "defaultEuriborRate": 394
 }
 ```
-Example of request body create new Euribor for Loan #1
+Example of request body to create new Euribor for Loan #1
 ```json
 {
   "segmentNumber": 6,